rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

   </tr>
 </cdr-table>

+### Use When
+- Exposing a status change to a product was caused by user selection
+- providing error or warnings on the status of items in the users cart
+- Providing confirmation when updating and removing items that provides navigation or other actions
+- Notifying users of a potential problem, outside of a form, that may require their attention

+### Don't Use When
+- As confirmation that a task or process initiated by the user was completed successfully (see [Transient Status Notifications](#transient-status-notifications))
+- providing contextual information on the page processes (see [Transient Status Notifications](#transient-status-notifications))
+- The UI is presented as a dialog that requires a user action, on which the focus is set (see [modal](../../components/modal/))
+- The User makes a selection that does not change or add content to the page
+- The notification is an update to existing inline copy (see [Update and Loading Notifications](../update-and-loading-notifications/))
+- The notification relates to an actionable element in a busy state (see [Update and Loading Notifications](../update-and-loading-notifications/))
+- The content added to the page is critical and needs immediate attention (see [alert](../alerts))
 ### Anatomy of a Persistent Status notifications

 <cdr-img :src="$withBase('/notifications/persistentStatusAnatomy.png')" alt="Diagram for persistent status notifications, annotating the required layout of the elements listed below" />